 Good Science Deserves Good Communication

-Each year the Institutes of Energy and the Environment (IEE) partners with COMPASS to help Penn State faculty, researchers, and graduate students to improve their science communication skills.
+Each year, the Institutes of Energy and the Environment offers training and resources to help Penn State faculty, researchers, and graduate students to improve their science communication skills.
 The hope is that Penn Staters can better share their discoveries and results with the public, journalists, policymakers, and beyond.

 COMPASS brings together expert facilitators and media professionals who train researchers on the best ways to make their work accessible to larger audiences.

-There is no cost to attend, and registration is limited to the first fifty.
+There is no cost to attend, and registration is limited to the first twenty-five.
+Attendees must be available and participate in both sessions.
+If an attendee needs to cancel, they must contact IEE immediately.

 - David Malakoff, Science Magazine